jecki/DHParser/documentation_src/StepByStepGuide.rst

 the parser did match.
 If the parser did not match, the last column displays the text that still lies ahead and has not yet been parsed.

+.. note:: You may wonder, why in the parsing history `EOF` seems to match.
+    But in fact it is not EOF that matched, but only the part of EOF after the "negative lookahead"-operator '!' (see "poetry.ebnf" for the definition of EOF), which is the regular expression for an arbitrary character `/./`.
+    Now if that latter part of EOF matched, becuse of the negative lookahead operator in front of it, EOF did in fact not match.
+(The Visualization of negative lookahead operators might be ammended in the future.)

 In our concrete example, we can see that the parser "WORD" matches "Life", but not "Life’s" or "’s".
 And this ultimately leads to the failure of the parsing process as a whole.
 The most simple solution would be to add the apostrophe to